Cobham Park

-Cobham Park is a set of about 22 apartments in and around a converted country mansion and associated lawn, gardens, fields and woodlands in the mainly rural south of the parish of Cobham, Surrey in England.
-Its old extent takes in the majority of Downside, Surrey, centred on a row of staff cottages.

-A medieval predecessor was home to a local lord of the manor.
-In the 1720s a new mansion was built in the large grounds.
-John Ligonier, 1st Earl Ligonier made it his home and within a few decades it was bought by Harvey Christian Combe, of Combe Delafield and Co. brewery, a member of the Combe family and once elected Lord Mayor of London.
-Much of the estate, but excluding the main house, is owned by the same family.
-There are fields on the quite high left bank of the River Mole; much of it is protected Metropolitan Green Belt and the subject of other environmental protections.
+Cobham Park is a former mansion and country estate in Cobham, Surrey, England.
+The main house was converted to apartments in the early 2000s, but the majority of the surrounding former parkland remains undeveloped.
+At its height in the 19th century, the estate included the majority of the neighbouring settlement of downside Downside.

+The first records of the land are from the 15th century and it is referred to as "Dounefelde" in a charter of Chertsey Abbey dated 1468.
+The first large house to be built at Cobham Park was constructed in the 1720s.
+The current building dates from the early 1870s and was designed by Edward Middleton Barry.

+Location

+Cobham Park is a former parkland and mansion between the villages of Cobham and Downside in Surrey.
+The land is on a terrace of sand and gravel above the adjacent River Mole.
+Major flooding events are recorded at Cobham Park in 1847 and 1900.

 History

 Downe Place

-Early indications of a principal residence at Downe date from the 12th century, identified with Downside, which became the most important private estate in the parish of Cobham.
-There are records of royal patronage from the late 13th century.
+Although there is some evidence to indicate that the part of the land now forming Cobham Park was a high-status Anglo-Saxon site, the earliest indications of settlement, identified with Downside, date from the 12th century.
+There are records of royal patronage from the late-13th century.
+In 1468, a charter of Chertsey Abbey leased the land, then known as "Dounefelde", to Robert Bardsley, a prominent resident of Kingston upon Thames.
+The land remained in the Bardsley family until 1522, when Peter Bardsley transferred the property to the bishop of Winchester.

 Downe Place was the home of the Downe (or Adowne) family for many generations, with heriots to Chertsey Abbey.
 H.E.
 Malden followed E.W.
 Brayley in deriving the locality name "Downside" from the family, but T.E.C.
 Walker more credibly derived the family's name from the location, referring to the hill or down near the river on that side of Cobham.
 That house was later also known as "Downe Hall".
-As Walker clarified, the direct connection of Downe Place and its estates with the Downe family ceased in 1720 when they were sold by the heirs of Jane Smither (née Downe), sister of John Downe of Cobham (died 1656), to Frances, Lady Lanesborough, widow of George Lane, 1st Viscount Lanesborough.
+As Walker clarified, the direct connection of Downe Place and its estates with the Downe family ceased in 1720 when they were sold by the heirs of Jane Smither (née Downe), sister of John Downe of Cobham (died 1656), to Frances, Lady Lanesborough, daughter of Richard Sackville and widow of George Lane, 1st Viscount Lanesborough.
 Lady Lanesborough had purchased the manor of Cobham from the Gavell family in 1708.
 Brayley writes of Cobham Park (i.e., the mansion) as having formerly been called Downe Place, but the historian David Taylor shows that the old Downe Place probably stood near Downside Farm, and not on the site of the Cobham Park mansion.